GanchengZhu/DataQualityWithEyeLink/readme.md

 Method 1: Direct Deployment via Android Studio

-- Use USB debugging mode to deploy the app directly to your phone through Android Studio.
+- Use the USB debugging mode to deploy the app directly to your phone through Android Studio.
 - For details, refer to the official guide: https://developer.android.com/studio/run.

 Method 2: Build APK and Install Manually

-- In the Android Studio menu bar, go to `Build` → `Build Bundle(s) / APK(s)` → `Build APK(s)`.
+- In the Android Studio, go to `Build` → `Build Bundle(s) / APK(s)` → `Build APK(s)`.
 ![screenshots/img.png](screenshots/img.png)
 - Locate the generated APK file (usually in app/build/outputs/apk/debug/).
 - Transfer the APK to your phone, open it in your file manager, and follow the prompts to install.

-## How to conduct data quality experiment
+## How to conduct (replicate) the data quality experiment (Experiment 1)

 - 1. Configure the smartphone and EyeLink Portable Duo according to the instructions in the paper.
-Open WebLink and set up the video capture card, corresponding calibration positions on the phone screen, and UDP port (recommended: 50880) following the EyeLink official documentation.
+Open WebLink and set up the video capture card,  the calibration points on the phone screen, and the UDP port (recommended: 50880).
+Please refer to the WebLink official documentation for more details.
 The relevant code can be found in `app/src/main/java/org/gaze/eyetrackingtest/ReceiverUtil.java`.

 - 2. Launch the App.
-Ensure all permissions are granted, including video recording, camera access, microphone access, etc.
+Ensure that all necessary permissions are granted, including video recording, camera access, microphone access, and any other relevant permissions.

      ![screenshots/Permission_controller.jpg](screenshots/Permission_controller.jpg)